-Muruku is one of the most famous snacks that got its origin from Tamil Nadu, and its name means twisted.
-Again, the batter for the muruku is made by a mixture of rice flour and urad dal with some salt, water, cumin seed etc. It is then deep fried in oil in various shapes till it turns hard.
+Murukku is one of the most famous snacks that got its origin from Tamil Nadu, and its name means twisted.
+Again, the batter for the murukku is made by a mixture of rice flour and urad dal with some salt, water, cumin seed etc. It is then deep-fried in oil in various shapes until it turns hard.
 It is loved by people all over India.

 7. Coconut chutney

 Uruttu Chammanti is the local name for coconut chutney in Tamil Nadu.
 It is made with grounded coconut, dry red chilly (particularly roasted red chilly) ginger, mustard seed and served cold along with the dishes such as Dosa, Idli, Vada.
 It tastes delicious and the coconut gives it a flavour that perfectly balances out with all the other dishes.